-fortunate to conduct research on visual reasoning with Prof. Jiajun Wu.
+I am fortunate to conduct research in the Stanford Vision and Learning Lab (SVL) with Prof. Jiajun Wu.

 and Prof. Tobias Gerstenberg on projects